 According to preliminary expert estimates, the total deficit of operational generating capacity in Ukraine currently exceeds 4 GW.

-According to Serbian Economist, the authorities in Injiya have confirmed that the Chinese group Minth is moving forward with the launch of a mega-project in Vojvodina.
+According to Serbian Economist, the authorities in Injiya have confirmed that the Minth Group is moving forward with the launch of a mega-project in Vojvodina.
 The first stage involves land registration: part of the territory has already been purchased, and the package of documents for the remaining 210 hectares is “in the final stages.”
 If negotiations are completed without delay, construction could start as early as June 2026.

 What has been announced about the project